 Debts are sold and resold to different collection agencies.
 To verify the debt, you need to know who the original creditor was.
 This can help verify if the debt is valid.

 This should include a last billing statement from the original creditor and an explanation of any interest added or payments made.
-It should also include the date the original creditor claimed that the debt became delinquent.
+It should also include the date the original creditor claimed the debt became delinquent.